garystafford/meanstack-data-samples/README.md

 * HTTP GET call to MongoDB data: [http://localhost:3000/api/components](http://localhost:3000/api/components).
 * Deferred and Promises used to perform actions asynchronously: [$http](http://docs.angularjs.org/api/ng/service/$http)
 * Karma unit tests included for controller and services.
-* Karma's default port `8080` to `8090` in `karma.conf.js` and `karma-e2e.conf.js` files.
-It conflicted with my installation of Apache and every other application that wants to use port `8080` by default.
+* Karma's default port `8080` to `8090` in `karma.conf.js` Karma configuration file.
+Port 8080 conflicted with my installation of Apache and every other application that wants to use port `8080` by default.
-* The `grunt` command now runs without error.
-In the original project, `jshint` had a strict violation with `validthis`.
 * Added support for Travis-CI.
 Project now building on [Travis-CI](https://travis-ci.org/garystafford/meanstack-data-samples) for each commit to GitHub (Added April, 2014).

 ### Preview